Building and Construction Sector

 Comprehensive Guidance in Environmental Matters Affecting the Construction Industry

 Bick Law has experience representing developers, owners, general contractors, subcontractors, engineers, architects and other entities operating throughout the construction industry.
-Each California environmental lawyer at our firm works with our building and constructions industry clients to help ensure their activities are in full compliance with environmental laws and regulations.
+Our firm works with industry clients to ensure their activities are in compliance with environmental laws and regulations.
 We regularly guide clients through local, state and regional permitting requirements and litigate permit denials when an appropriate resolution cannot be reached with responsible government agencies.

 Bick Law also represents our construction and building industry clients in connection with state and federal investigations and government enforcement actions.
 We understand the nuances of the law and are familiar with how the various agencies conduct investigations and prosecute environmental contamination claims.
 Our environmental lawyers are seasoned trial attorneys who vigorously advocate for the rights of clients in state and federal courts, including the appellate level.
 We also regularly counsel clients in connection with commercial transactions, offering a keen eye on contract provisions that may give rise to potential environmental concerns and liability.